softark/JCaptcha/README.md

 ```

-Note that the sample code assumes that you have placed your choice of font file ("gbsn00lp.ttf") in the same directory as the extension.
+Note that the sample code assumes that you have placed your choice of font file in the same directory as the extension.

-You have to be careful not to include characters in "seeds" that are not supported by your font.
+You have to be careful not to include the characters in "seeds" that are not supported by your font.

 History
 -------